-A.3.9 Boxloader - REMOVE: Except during the warm up, to load the box, to retrieve a loose ball or get a fresh supply of balls to load, ADD: During the warm up, the box loader must remain on the box whilst dogs are turning on the box.
-Boxloaders may use their hands to encourage the dogs in any way that they see fit.
+A.3.9 Boxloader - REMOVE: Except during the warm up, to load the box, to retrieve a loose ball or get a fresh supply of balls to load, ADD: During the warm up, the box loader must remain on the box, but may use their hands to encourage the dogs in any way that they see fit.
 The box loader must remain in the upright position behind the box with hands behind their back.
-ADD: during live racing of dogs (live racing is defined by the start of the light sequence until the divisional judge blows their whistle to signify the outcome of the heat), unless in the process of loading a ball into the box in between individual dog runs.
-The boxloader may leave the box to retrieve balls if it is safe to do so.
+ADD: During live racing of dogs (live racing is defined by the start of the light sequence until the divisional judge blows their whistle to signify the outcome of the leg), unless in the process of loading a ball into the box in between individual dog runs.
 The box loader may offer verbal encouragement only, as long as such encouragement does not distract the opposing team.
 REMOVE: the boxloader is to remain in position until the divisional judge determines the outcome of the heat.
-ADD: At the end of the warm up and at the end of each heat, the box loader can collect any loose balls and get a fresh supply of balls to load.
+ADD: At the end of the warm up and at the end of each leg, the box loader can collect any loose balls and get a fresh supply of balls to load.
 If, in the Divisional Judge's opinion, a box loader has violated any of these rules, their team may forfeit the heat.
 If, in the opinion of the Divisional Judge, a box loader assists a dog, except where provided for in the rules, the dog shall run again.